0Tech/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.composable.v1alpha1.QueryOwnerRequest"></a>

 ### QueryOwnerRequest
-QueryOwnerRequest is the request type for the Query/Owner RPC method
+QueryOwnerRequest is the request type for the Query/Owner RPC method.

 | Field | Type | Label | Description |